generalization

 Overcoming catastrophic forgetting in neural networks

 In the paper they use Bayes’ rule to show that the contribution of the first of two tasks is contained in the posterior distribution of model parameters over the first dataset.
 This is important because it means we can estimate that posterior to try to get a sense for which model parameters were most important for that first task.
 In this paper, they perform that estimation using a multivariate Gaussian distribution.
+The means are the values of the model parameters after training on the first dataset, and the precision (inverse of variance) is the values of the diagonals along the Fisher information matrix.

 Read more